Betalains (Beetroot Pigments)

 Endothelial function via nitrate-nitrite-NO pathway (co-occurring with betalains)

-Beetroot's most important cardiovascular mechanism is through dietary NITRATE conversion to nitric oxide via oral bacteria → nitrite → NO pathway.
-This is NOT a betalain mechanism but co-occurs with betalain consumption.
+Beetroot's most important cardiovascular mechanism is through dietary nitrate conversion to nitric oxide via oral bacteria → nitrite → NO pathway.
+This is not a betalain mechanism but co-occurs with betalain consumption.
 Important to distinguish in evaluating beetroot vs purified betalain claims.

 5